 - Laying the groundwork for success

 - Increasing the level of detail for machine breakdowns

 The single most important aspect

-All too often we see how companies start to collect data on machine downtime and OEE but no tangible results come out of it.
+All too often, we see how companies start to collect data on machine downtime and OEE, but no tangible results come out of it.
 The main reason for this is the absence of a project manager or a leader.
-That is why we always encourage companies who start their digitisation projects to make sure that they have someone responsible for leading it.
+That is why we always encourage companies who start their digitization projects to make sure that they have someone responsible for leading it.
 At Evocon we call those people Evocon ambassadors.
 They know how the system works and make sure everyone inserts the necessary information about OEE and downtime into the system.
 They contact our support whenever help is needed.